How Does the Process Work?

 Using your review, identify two Priorities that you need to work on in school; these need to include Mental Health (including Emotional Health and Wellbeing) and another Priority (for example improving pupil voice).
 The second Priority can also be Mental Health or you may wish to choose another area such as Healthy Weight (which can include physical, activity, healthy eating, body image etc).
 One of your two priorities needs to include a 'vulnerable' group: these are the small number of pupils in your class/year group/school who have a particular need and will require targeted intervention.

-4. Collect Baseline Data – use the Pupil Wellbeing Survey or other valid sources (e.g. School questionnaires, surveys etc.
+4. Collect baseline data – use the Pupil Wellbeing Survey or other valid sources (e.g. school questionnaires, Oxwell, Transitions surveys etc).

 Thinking about your two Priorities, you now need to gather some baseline data so that you can identify need and show impact after you have implemented your intervention work.
 You can do this through evidence you already have such as the Pupil Wellbeing Survey or your own questionnaires/surveys.
 You may need to create specific questionnaires to address the areas you will be working on or create opportunities/activities to gather this evidence such as pupil conferencing or teacher-led sessions.
 Your Leading Teacher can help you with this.
 From this you will be able to: